 Trends in occupational employment and wages can provide insight into the occupational composition of a given geography, as well as how employment and wages in the given geography.
-Education, Training, and Library occupations, and Healthcare Practitioners and Technical occupations, are major employment sources in the region likely due, again to the presence of a large public university and healthcare provider (Table 1).
+Education, Training, Library Services, Healthcare Practitioners and Technical occupations are major employment sources in the region likely due to the presence of a large public university and healthcare provider (Table 1).

-Table 1: Occupational employment and wages, Benton County & United States (2018)
+Table 1: Occupational Employment and Wages, Benton County & United States (2018)